 \section{Concluding Remarks}

-Adversarial training \cite{madry2018} has been proved to be the most effective defense, whereas such method requires too much computational overload for practical applications and hence is not scalable.
-It is necessary to rethink the vulnerability of the networks from other perspectives \cite{guo2019,pang2018,pang2020}.
-In this paper, by analyzing the relationship between robustness and feature distributions, we deduced several crucial conditions about the intra-class compactness and inter-class dispersion, respectively.
-We then developed a simple step by step procedure to construct a fixed orthogonal classifier to explicitly meet these conditions.
-Thanks to the orthogonality of the weight matrix and the fact that all entries are of the same magnitude, the modified classifier forces the encoder to learn more discriminative features.
-Moreover, with the help of certain worst-case intra-class loss, the proposed classifier can be efficiently combined in adversarial training to achieve a better robustness further.
+In this paper, by analyzing the relationship between robustness and feature distributions, we deduced several crucial conditions w.r.t. the intra-class compactness and inter-class dispersion, respectively.
+To explicitly meet these conditions, we then developed a simple step by step procedure to construct a fixed orthogonal classifier, which takes only milliseconds from beginning to end.
+Because all entries of the constructed matrix are non-zero, there is no problem of structural redundancy.
+Thanks to the orthogonality of the weight matrix and the fact that all entries are of the same magnitude, only using clean data in a standard training can protect networks against most typical attacks while maintaining a high natural accuracy.

+To further improve the robustness, we turn to adversarial samples and introduce a special worst-case loss, of which the hyperparameter $\alpha$ controls the balance between natural accuracy and adversarial robustness.
+According to the sensitivity analysis, we found this adversarially trained model was able to maintain stable and extraordinary performances as long as $\alpha$ was roughly between 0.1 and 0.4.

-Our approach is based on the prior assumption that the robust category features should be scattered and orthogonal to each other.
-Such strong assumption will appear unreasonable when dealing with thousands of fine-grained categories.
-Prior assumptions extracted from the dataset could be more appropriate and scalable, which deserves a further study in the future.
+We leave a number of issues for future research.
+As is the case in many adversarial training mechanisms, our approach also suffers from the problem of the heavy computational cost when it utilizes adversarial samples for stronger robustness.
+Thus, exploring simpler and more scalable method deserves a further study in the future.
+On the other hand, our approach is based on the prior assumption that the robust category features should be scattered and orthogonal to each other.
+Such a strong assumption will appear unreasonable when dealing with thousands of fine-grained categories.
+Prior assumptions extracted from the dataset could be more appropriate and scalable.

 \textbf{Acknowledgments}.
 This research is partially supported by National Natural Science Foundation of China (11771257) and Natural Science Foundation of Shandong Province (ZR2018MA008)